 While I didn't post officially here on smarterhomelife.com regarding the content "pause", I definitely needed to post something new here in 2018.
 As I talked about in the Thank You video, I've had to take a break from, and re-structure Smarter Home Life.
 But that certainly doesn't mean it's over.
-Smarter Home Life's content will slowly return in the coming weeks and months, but for now, let's talk about CES.
+Smarter Home Life's content is expected to return later this year, but for now, let's talk about CES.

 I will be "lightly" covering CES this year, as quite a bit of my time is spent working for a smart home startup named Lynky...who found me from Smarter Home Life's content last summer.
 I will be part of their team at CES, doing product demos at the booth and speaking with the press.
 If I can produce a "CES Wrap-Up" article or video, I will, but no promises.

 What to expect at CES 2018?
 Voice-assisted everything!
 Anything and everything is the smart home world, and even just random home appliances and gadgets, are being outfitted with microphones and speakers so you can talk to them.
 Also, any remaining smart home products that don't have compatibility with Alexa, Google Assistant and HomeKit will most likely gain it.
 (Shameless plug, Lynky's signature product is a smart home hub with Google Assistant.)